ITSURENXD/Graphics/NOTES/C/ScanLinePolygonFill.md

         }
     }
     ```
-3. Find the Minimum and Maximum of the Y element of the polygon and run scan lines from minimum to the maximum.
+3. Find the Minimum and Maximum of the Y elements of the polygon and run scan lines from minimum to the maximum.
     ```cpp
     int yMinimum(Coordinates_Int EdgeList[], int NumberofEdges) {
         int Minimum=EdgeList[0].y;